City of Subiaco

 Housing role and function

 While attracting generally similar housing markets, there are some important distinctions in the small areas of the City.
-The Jolimont and Shenton Park areas are affected by the location of students in private rental accommodation and this has a significant effect on the age groups of persons moving into and out of these areas.
+The Jolimont and Shenton Park areas are influenced by the location of students in private rental accommodation and this has a significant effect on the age groups of persons moving into and out of these areas.
 Subiaco (North) and Subiaco (South) are more influenced by young employed adults moving to the area for its attractiveness and inner city location.
-This is a similar phenomenon to many inner city areas around Australia.
+This is a similar pattern to many inner city areas around Australia.

 The Subi Centro area includes a major urban renewal project involving redevelopment of former industrial and railway land.
-While the market moving to this area is also dominated by young adults, it is also expected that large numbers of persons in their 40s and 50s are attracted to the area.
+While the market moving to this area is also dominated by young adults, it is also expected that large numbers of persons in their 40s and 50s (typically empty-nesters) are attracted to the area.
 This variation of function and role of the small areas in the City means that population outcomes differ accordingly.

 There are also differences in the supply of residential property within the City which will also have a major influence in structuring different population and household futures over the forecast period.
 The most significant new residential opportunities have been identified in Subi Centro.
 The Subi Centro urban renewal project is by far the most significant residential development project expected in the forecast period.
 New dwellings at Subi Centro range from lower density dwellings to multi storey apartment developments.
 Other areas such as Jolimont (part)-Daglish are expected to have relatively low numbers of additional dwelling stock in the forecast period.